Lex2Sent: A bagging approach to unsupervised sentiment analysis: Lex2Sent

 \subsection{Text resampling}

 Word and text embedding models analyze the original text structure to create similar word embeddings for semantically similar words.
-We assume that lexicon-based text embeddings need an \enquote{optimal text structure} to identify the sentiment of the text in the most efficient manner.
-Suppose a positive review is to be analyzed in which most sentiment words are located in the last third of the text, as this part draws the conclusion to the review.
-By relocating the sentiment words, every word of the document has the same chance to be trained to be similar to sentiment words.
-In theory, this enables vocabulary that occurs more often in texts of a specific sentiment that is not part of any sentiment lexicon, such as topic-specific vocabulary, to be used for labeling texts more efficiently.
+We assume that lexicon-based text embeddings need an \enquote{optimal text structure} to identify the class of the text in the most efficient manner.
+Suppose a text contains a key word that is a strong indicatior for the classification task at hand and contained within the lexicon used.
+The location of such key words can be biased by the type of text.
+For instance, when analyzing reviews for their sentiment, most key words are located in the last third of the text, as this part draws the conclusion to the review.
+By resampling the text, we relocate the key words evenly within texts.
+In theory, this enables vocabulary that occurs more often in texts of a specific sentiment that is not part of any sentiment lexicon, such as topic-specific vocabulary, to be used for labeling texts more efficiently while training Doc2Vec.

-We present the results of two resampling procedures. \begin{compactitem} \item \textbf{BW}ord: The original text is interpreted as a Bag of Words, in which words are drawn independently with replacement like observations when creating a bootstrap sample \cite{Efron}.
-The advantage of the method is the high variation of possible texts -- for a text length of $n_d$ words, $\binom{2n_d-1}{n_d}$ different variations of the text are possible (if there are no duplicate words in the original text). \item \textbf{BW}ord\textbf{P}ermutation: The words within the text are relocated by permuting them.
-Thus, the new resampled text has exactly the same vocabulary and length as the original text. \end{compactitem} We analyzed additional resampling procedures, such as ones resampling sentences as a whole or resampling words only within sentences and variations of those, but these generally yielded lower classification rates than the two procedures described above.
+We leverage resampling procedures proposed by \citet{Rieger}, who used them to analyze the uncertainty of the Latent Dirichlet Allocation.
+Instead of analyzing our methods uncertainty, we use these procedures to create optimal text structures and create a bagging effect.
+For this, we interpret the original text as a bag of words in which words are drawn independently with replacement like observations when creating a bootstrap sample \citep{Efron} or independently without replacement, resulting in a permutated text.
+We call these procedures BW (Bootstrap for Words) and BWP (Bootstrap for Word Permutation), respectively.
+We analyzed additional procedures, such as resampling sentences as a whole or resampling words only within sentences and variations of those, but these generally yielded lower classification rates than the procedure described above.